nd-nuclear-theory/mcscript-ncci/doc/examples/README.md

 04/16/25 (mac): Rearrange postprocessor runs into tutorial sequence.

+06/19/25 (mac): Update example paths and add threading options.

 ----------------------------------------------------------------

 ## Setup ##

-  - These examples make use of small example input TBME files found in the subdirectory `example-data`.
-In order for the scripting to find these input files, make sure to set the environment variable `NCCI_DATA_DIR_H2` to include the present example directory.
-Please follow the instructions in the "Environment configuration" section of `mcscript-ncci/INSTALL.md`.
+  - These examples make use of small example input TBME files found in the subdirectory `doc/examples/data/h2`.
+In order for the scripting to find these input files, make sure to set the environment variable `NCCI_DATA_DIR_H2` to include that directory.
+Please follow the instructions in the "Environment configuration" section of `INSTALL.md`.

   - Make sure you are familiar with the principles described in the mcscript package's `INSTALL.md` file.
 In particular, to run a run script with qsubm,